muratk5n/thirdwave/en/README.md

 ---

-Corportions know that full well of course; they sponsor and help spread the "liberty-centric" message to avoid regulation, increased taxes (as they were hit with in Mexico) or outright bans.
+Corporations know that full well of course; they sponsor and help spread the "liberty-centric" message to avoid regulation, increased taxes (as they were hit with in Mexico) or outright bans.

 ---